GauSyu/gausyu.github.io/_pages/Teaching/Summer-2023/Elements.md

 Feel free to contact me if you have any questions or concerns.

-- Please reach out to me primarily through Canvas messages.
-If you prefer to email me, please start the subject line with "Math110".
+- Please reach out to me primarily through **Canvas messages**.
+If you prefer to email me, please start the subject line with "**Math110**".
 - Provide as much information as possible regarding the topic you wish to discuss.
-- I will respond within 24 hours on weekdays, but please note that there may be delays during the weekend.
+- I will respond within 24 hours on weekdays, but please note that weekend delays may occur.
 Also, remember to check Canvas for any updates.
 - Don't hesitate to reach out.

 #### LaTeX